quark-engine/quark-engine/docs/source/quark_script.rst

     quarkResult = runQuarkAnalysis(SAMPLE_PATH, ruleInstance)

     for useCryptographicAlgo in quarkResult.behaviorOccurList:
         methodCaller = useCryptographicAlgo.methodCaller

-        if useCryptographicAlgor.hasString("RSA") and \
+        if useCryptographicAlgo.hasString(
+            "RSA"
-            not useCryptographicAlgo.hasString("OAEP"):
+        ) and not useCryptographicAlgo.hasString("OAEP"):
             print(f"CWE-780 is detected in method, {methodCaller.fullName}")

 Quark Rule: useOfCryptographicAlgo.json
 =======================================